-The PHO would enter into a written agreement with each Medigap Plan pursuant to which the Medigap Plans would pay the PHO a monthly administrative fee as compensation for establishing the hospital network and arranging for the Network Hospitals to discount the Medicare Part A inpatient deductible.
-The administrative fee would be a percentage-based fee; specifically, the PHO would receive a percentage of the aggregate savings that each Medigap Plan would realize from the
+The PHO and the Medigap Plan would enter into a written agreement pursuant to which the Medigap Plan would pay the PHO a monthly administrative fee as compensation for establishing the hospital network and arranging for the Network Hospitals to discount the Medicare Part A inpatient deductible.
+The administrative fee would be a percentage-based fee; specifically, the PHO would receive a percentage of the aggregate savings that the Medigap Plan would realize from the Network Hospitals' discounts on Policyholders' Medicare Part A inpatient deductibles in a given month.
+As such, the monthly fee would vary by: (i) the number of Policyholder claims for which Network Hospitals provided a discount on the Medicare Part A inpatient deductibles; and (ii) the amount of the discount on the Medicare Part A inpatient deductibles, as established in Network Hospitals' respective written agreements with the PHO.